rapid7/metasploit-framework/Contributing-to-Metasploit.md

 ## Privilege Escalation Exploits

 Privilege escalation exploits tend to require the attacker already have an account on a target computer.
-They are nearly always going to be implemented as post modules.
+They are nearly always going to be implemented as Metasploit post modules.

 ### [CVE-2005-0058](http://www.cvedetails.com/cve/CVE-2005-0058)